Charliemowood/atom-guide/README.md

 *Using Shortcuts*

-To save you can use a keyboard shortcut.
-Use the table below to decide which keyboard shortcut you should use to save a file.
+To save a file you can use a keyboard shortcut.
+Use the table below to decide which keyboard shortcut you should use to save your file.

 #### Shortcuts for Saving a File